pomle/throb/README.md

 ## `debounce`

-Ensures a function is only executed if it has not been called again during a some time.
+Ensures a function is only executed if it has not been called again during some time.

 ### Usage